 You can now replace the x’s and y’s in the equation.

 Since these are single letters, we add the apostrophe to pluralize them.

 Now, let’s finish up by talking about possessives.
 When you have a singular noun that is signifying possession, add an apostrophe and an s to the end of it, even if the singular noun already ends in s.
 For example:

 The class’s theme

-However, when showing possession of a plural noun that already ends in an s, then you would just add an apostrophe and not the extra s, but if the plural noun does not already end in s then you would add an apostrophe followed by an s.
+However, when showing possession of a plural noun that already ends in s, you would just add an apostrophe and not the extra s.